-- 1. All cores are in the WFI low-power state, so all the core STANDBYWFI outputs are asserted. - When all outstanding ACP requests are complete, the SoC asserts the AINACTS input to idle the ACP slave interface.
+- 1. All cores are in the WFI low-power state, so all the core STANDBYWFI outputs are asserted. - 2.
+When ACP is present and all outstanding ACP requests are complete, the SoC asserts the AINACTS input to idle the ACP slave interface.
 When AINACTS has been asserted, the SoC must not assert ARVALIDS, AWVALIDS, or WVALIDS. - 3.
 If the processor implements: